-I just want to let you know that I have created a newer version of this page with more up-to-date information on Core Biopsies.
-However, even though this page is a little “old” and “out-dated”, it still has very great material and I would still use it.
+I just want to let you know that I have created a newer version of this page with more up-to-date information on all types of biopsies, including core biopsies.

-A percutaneous biopsy is simply one that is done ‘through the skin‘, with a needle, as opposed to an actual surgical excision.
-There are different sizes/diameters of needles used.
-A ‘fine needle aspiration‘ , where just a small tissue sample is collected from a a lesion , is typically done with 21 or 20 gauge needle.
-A ‘core‘ biopsy is a special needle of a larger ‘gauge’, that is able to get a “core” of tissue inside the needle.. like a core sample of a glacier.
-Core biopsies are done with 18 or 16 or 14 gauge needles (the higher numbers are ‘smaller‘ needles).
+A core biopsy is simply a special needle of a larger ‘gauge’, that is able to get a “core” of tissue inside the needle, like a core sample of a glacier.
+Surgeons perform a core biopsy with an 18 16 or 14 gauge needle (the higher the number the ‘smaller‘ the needles).

-Vacuum assisted device, or VAD, useful for intermediate categories
+Vacuum Assisted Device (VAD) is useful for intermediate categories

-The VAD or vacuum assisted device is a more costly and invasive way to get a tissue sample, but it is a very good technique for indeterminate lesions.
-It is an excellent method where there are microcalcifications involved, and is most frequently used in a suspected BI-RADS 4 scenario.
+The Vacuum Assisted Device (VAD) is a more costly and invasive way to get a tissue sample.
+However, it is a very good technique for indeterminate lesions.
+So, the VAD is an excellent method where there are microcalcifications present, and is most frequently used if there is suspicion of a BI-RADS 4 scenario.

 Biopsy of microcalcifications using a VAD